oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

   how Susy might play along.

-Off-canvas design with Susy
+Off-canvas layout with Susy
 ===========================

-The `off-canvas`_ design pattern for creating responsive websites has been getting all the attention lately, and I've had several people ask how Susy might play along.
+The `off-canvas`_ layout pattern for responsive websites has been getting all the attention lately, and I've had several people ask how Susy might play along.